-Mary Trump says the U.S. has devolved into a version of her “incredibly dysfunctional family”
+Mary Trump says the U.S. has devolved into a version of her ‘incredibly dysfunctional family’

-Much like in her own extended family, Mary Trump said, a similar dynamic is now playing out on the national stage, with Trump simultaneously possessing “an unerring instinct for finding people who are weaker than he is,” while also being “imminently usable by people who are stronger and savvier than he is” and eager to exploit him.
+Much like in her extended family, Mary Trump said, a similar dynamic is now playing out on the national stage, with President Trump simultaneously possessing “an unerring instinct for finding people who are weaker than he is,” while also being “eminently usable by people who are stronger and savvier than he is” and eager to exploit him.

 Her book — which was published Tuesday and became an instant bestseller based on advance orders alone — so worried her family that the president’s brother unsuccessfully tried to block its publication in court.
 Unlike the bevy of other books critical of Trump, this is the only one written by a family member with firsthand knowledge of the Trump clan, and Mary Trump, who earned a doctoral degree in psychology, uses that background to analyze her uncle and his pathologies.

-Assessing the current moment, in which Trump has amplified racism and stoked the flames of white grievance and resentment, Mary Trump said that the president is “clearly racist,” but that his behavior stems from a combination of upbringing and political cynicism.
+Assessing the current moment, in which Trump has amplified racism and stoked the flames of white grievance and resentment, Mary Trump said that the president is “clearly racist” but that his behavior stems from a combination of upbringing and political cynicism.

-“It comes easily to him and he thinks it’s going to score him points with the only people who are continuing to support him,” she said.
+“It comes easily to him, and he thinks it’s going to score him points with the only people who are continuing to support him,” she said.

 Mary Trump once stood up to her uncle Donald.
 Now her book describes a ‘nightmare’ of family dysfunction.